blessing1994/html-css-project/README.md

 # html-css-project
-The are files that contains HTML, styled with CSS
+These are files that contains HTML, styled with CSS